CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 ### Task 4 -  Verify a PIM notification was issued

+In this task, you will check to ensure that a notification was sent through Privileged Identity Management (PIM) confirming the activation of the Helpdesk Admin role.

 When you earlier configured the Helpdesk Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
 Since Alex Wilber just self-activated the role, Holly should receive a notification of this activity.
 This task will verify that Holly received a notification.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
 In your Edge browser, select the **Home | Microsoft 365 Copilot** tab.

 2. On the **Welcome to Microsoft 365 Copilot** page, select the **App Launcher (1)** on the left-side of the screen, select the **Outlook (2)** icon.
 This will open Outlook for Holly Dickson's mailbox in a new tab.